howerj/dbcc/readme.md

 written in [C][] called [MPC][] and are licensed under the [3 Clause BSD][] license.

+To build, you only need a C (C99) compiler and Make (probably GNU make, I make not effort to support other Make implementations).
+The dbcc program itself it written in what should be portable C with the only external dependency being your platforms C library.

+You should be able to type:

+	make

+To build, an executable called 'dbcc' is produced.
+To test run the tests, [xmllint][] is required.

+## C Coding Standards

+* When in doubt, format with [indent][] with the "-linux" option.
+* Use tabs, not spaces for formatting
+* Use assertions where possible (not for error checking, for checking pre/post conditions and invariants).
+* The tool should run on Windows and Linux with no modification.
+* No external dependencies should brought into the project.

 ## DBC file specification

 For a specification, as I understand it, of the DBC file format, see [dbc.md][].